NYCComptroller/Checkbook/SOLR-INSTALL.md

 Solr Installation for Checkbook NYC
 -----------------------------------

-Checkbook NYC runs Solr inside Tomcat, and comes with both of them pre-packaged for direct installation by copying, as described below.
+Checkbook NYC runs Solr inside Tomcat.

-1. Copy the Solr and Tomcat directories to the right places.
+1. Get Solr and Tomcat and put them to the right places.

-          $ sudo cp -a software/solr-4.1.0 /opt/solr-4.1.0
+          $ sudo cp -a ./solr-4.1.0 /opt/solr-4.1.0
-          $ sudo cp -a software/apache-tomcat-6.0.35 /opt/apache-tomcat-6.0.35
+          $ sudo cp -a ./apache-tomcat-6.0.35 /opt/apache-tomcat-6.0.35

  *Note: you may need to create the `/opt` directory first on some systems.*